-- Self-Esteem and Relationship questionnaire (SEAR) is a validated measure focusing on the impact of ED on psychosocial functioning and wellbeing.
-It is a 14-item measure focusing on the impact of ED on psychosocial functioning and wellbeing - 2-item Patient Health Questionnaire (PHQ-2) is a screening tool for major depressive disorder - Ratings of sexual satisfaction (1-5 responses to a single question)
+- Self-Esteem and Relationship questionnaire (SEAR) is a validated, 14-item measure focusing on the impact of ED on psychosocial functioning and wellbeing - 2-item Patient Health Questionnaire (PHQ-2) is a screening tool for major depressive disorder - Ratings of sexual satisfaction (1-5 responses to a single question)

 Linear models were used to assess the association of sildenafil-P use with total physician/nurse practitioner and pharmacist visits.
 The survey was completed by 1,162 men at all the follow-up time points, with around 55% reporting moderate or severe ED.
-Of these 234 reported using sildenafil-P at some point, while 928 were never users of sildenafil-P.
+Of these, 234 reported using sildenafil-P at some point, while 928 were never users of sildenafil-P.